badiboop4testing/GIHSDaymapWidget/README.md

 - Fits perfectly on all screens with a resolution higher than 500x300.
 - Shows both your current lesson and your upcoming lesson.
 - Works **completely offline**.
 You can view your next lesson in the morning if you live under a rock.
+## FAQ
+Q: Why do I need TurboWarp?

+A: Because I made it on TurboWarp....

+Q: Can I use Scratch instead?

+A: No. It won't work.

+Q: What if I don't want to install TurboWarp?

+A: You can use the web version (https://turbowarp.org/editor)

+Q: Doesn't Lively Wallpaper consume a lot of battery?

+A: It will last the whole day even without the energy saver.

+Q: Will it work on my Mac?

+A: Probably not... it hasn't been tested.
 # Installation
 Please note that GIHS Daymap Widget is still under development; **please expect some minor bugs**.
 You can always report issues in the issues tab.
 Also note that this has only been tested on Windows.
 If you are on Mac, this may not work.